The Best STD Dating Sites

 • Modest number of members logged in currently or recently

 POZ Personals is part of POZ, a website and print magazine dedicated to providing resources for those living with HIV and AIDS.
-The publication has been around since 1994, and it provides blogs, news, videos, and other community-building resources that reach close to 70% of all people in the US who know they have HIV or AIDS.
+The publication has been around since 1994, and it provides blogs, news, videos, and other community-building resources that reach close to 70% of all people in the U.S. who know they have HIV or AIDS.

 The site includes access to the current issue of POZ magazine, news stories about scientific discoveries and HIV advocacy, blog posts about hot topics, and testimonials from those living with HIV.
 POZ also includes a well-connected social network that users can join.